MadLadSquad/UntitledGameSystemManager/README.md

   - Winetricks
   - Protontricks
 9. The installation is going to be slow, so leave the script to automatically handle installation, while all the packages download
+10. Troubleshooting
+  1. Don't have audio?
+The PA socket migth be wrong.
+    1. Find where your `pulse-native` socket
 ## Managers
 ### Compilation
 You can run a the `user $ ./buildall.sh` script to build all installers and managers otherwise